khoanguyn1411/Instacoper-Reactjs/README.md

 ## FUTURE DEVELOPMENT

-- Replace hook useContext() by redux to manage state.
+- Replace hook useContext() by Redux to manage states.
 - Add more motion to components in website.
 - Develop a back-end system storing user login information.